$\texttt{tdescore}$: An Accurate Photometric Classifier for Tidal Disruption Events: Feature Extraction

 To develop a flexible framework which could be easily generalised to other surveys, we use a Gaussian Process to convert the extensive photometry from ZTF into more survey-independent high-level physical features such as peak magnitude and fade rate.
 We specifically design a multi-step fitting procedure tailored to the known characteristics of TDEs, namely that they are blue, long-lived transients with little apparent colour evolution.
 Beyond this, the fitting procedure is agnostic about any underlying physical model for TDE emission, and can therefore capture the full diversity of TDE optical emission, including observed TDE outlier behaviour such as multiple peaks or long plateaus.

 We use the alert photometry provided directly by ZTF as the basis of the analysis.
-No K-correction is applied to the data, and no correction is made to account for extinction.
+No K-correction is applied to the data, but we do correct for galactic extinction using results from \cite{schlafly_11} and the extinction law from \cite{fitzpatrick_99}.
 We perform a series of cuts similar to those in the nuclear filter, to remove detections which are not well subtracted, returning a subset of `clean' photometry for each source.
+We specifically require a FWHM $<$ 5'', no bad pixels, a Real/Bogus score $>$ 0.3, a pixel distance to host $<$ 1'', and a difference image depth of at least 19.0 mag to reject images taken under poor conditions.
 Though ZTF provides some (sporadic) $i$-band coverage as part of the partnership surveys, we only consider the $g$-band and $r$-band data, which are primarily provided in a uniform 2-day cadence by the ZTF MSIP public survey.

+Our dataset is three dimensional (detections have a flux, wavelength, and time), so we cannot directly apply a simple univariate Gaussian Process.
+While multi-variate Gaussian Processes have been applied for astronomical datasets, they require a customised covariance matrix to balance variation between bands against variation in time (see e.g \citealt{gp_astro_23} for a recent review).
+Moreover, multivariate Gaussian Processes have more associated uncertainty in cases such as here where the bands are not sampled uniformly.

-Given that TDEs are generally blue, we first fit the $g$-band data with a Gaussian process model implemented in \texttt{scikit-learn} \citep{scikit-learn}, using a `Radial Basis Function' (RBF) kernel restricted to timescales of 50d-500d, and an additional white noise component equal to at least 0.1 mag to account for systematic uncertainty and prevent overfitting.
-After obtaining a model for the $g$-band data, we fit the $r$-band data to this model, under the assumption that the data follows a linear colour evolution of the form:
+Instead, we simplify the problem, and fit flux in one band as a function of time with a univariate Gaussian Process.
+Given that TDEs are generally blue, we first fit the $g$-band data with a univariate Gaussian process model implemented in \texttt{scikit-learn} \citep{scikit-learn}, using a `Radial Basis Function' (RBF) kernel restricted to timescales of 50d-500d, and an additional white noise component equal to at least 0.1 mag to account for systematic uncertainty and prevent overfitting.
+After obtaining a model for the $g$-band data, we then perform a least-squares minimisation fit of the $r$-band data to this g-band light curve model, under the assumption that the data follows a linear colour evolution of the form:

 where C$_{0}$ and C$_{1}$ are fit parameters derived for each source and \textit{t} is the observer time in days.
-After obtaining these coefficients, we transform the $r$-band data into pseudo-$g$-band data, and then fit the full multi-band lightcurve with the same single Gaussian process procedure.
-This provides our final model for each source lightcurve.
+After obtaining these coefficients, we estimate the $g$-band magnitude of the source for each $r$-band detection.

+We then fit the combined ($g$-band and converted $r$-band) light curve with the same univariate Gaussian process procedure.
+This provides our final model for each source light curve.
 An example of this fitting is shown in Figure \ref{fig:gp_plot}, for a real TDE with sparse early data where the joint fit is required to constrain the $g$-band rise and fade.

-With these lightcurve fits, we can extract high-level parameters for each source.
+With these light curve fits, we can extract high-level parameters for each source.
 We specifically extract: